buttonsrtoys/mvvm_plus/README.md

       }
     }

-Or bind the ViewModel to the View with a ValueNotifier:
+Or use `buildView` as a listener to bind the ViewModel to the View with a ValueNotifier:

     class MyWidgetViewModel extends ViewModel {
       final counter = ValueNotifier<int>(0);